push-protocol/push-sdk/packages/examples/sdk-frontend/video/README.md

 The `sdk-frontend/video` project provides a practical demonstration of how to set up and configure the EPNS in a frontend application, including how to handle video notifications and communicate with the blockchain.

-## Testing the app
+## Steps to test the app!

 This is a step-by-step guide that will walk you through the process of setting up and testing a video call using the Push Video SDK.

+For further reference and a more in-depth tutorial, refer to our [Official Documentation!](https://docs.push.org/developers/developer-tooling/push-sdk/sdk-packages-details/epnsproject-sdk-restapi/for-video).

-Here are the steps you'll need to follow:
+Here are the steps in brief you'll need to follow:

 ## - Initialization of the Push Video Class